-Returned Volunteers involved in the Speakers Match program introduce your learners to customs, beliefs, and adventures many have never imagined.
+Returned Volunteers involved in the Speakers Match program introduce learners to customs, beliefs, and adventures many have never imagined.
 These connections inspire global competency in the classroom and beyond, and give students an insight into the Peace Corps experience.

 How it works

 An educator submits a request for a speaker.
 The Paul D. Coverdell World Wise Schools program then provides both the educator and the RPCVs with contact information to connect with each other.
 There is no fee to participate, and no expectation of compensation for the speaker.

 Prepare for a visit

 Visit the Speakers Match best practices page to prepare for the speaking engagement.
-The Paul D. Coverdell World Wise Schools program also offers resources to enrich students’ cross-cultural awareness and communications skills either before or after the speaker’s visit.
+The Paul D. Coverdell World Wise Schools program also offers resources to enrich students’ inter-cultural awareness and communications skills either before or after the speaker's engagement.

 I am so happy that Deborah came to the class.
 She is a dynamic and effective speaker.
 She came prepared with videos and slideshows and showed an innate ability to speak with and engage my admittedly reluctant audience.
 I can't wait to hopefully have her come again.- Brian Episcopo, high school teacher, Texas